umitanuki/kmeans-postgresql/README.md

 kmeans-postgresql
 =================

-This module implements k-means classification algorithm in PostgreSQL.
+This module implements k-means clustering algorithm in PostgreSQL.
 It is a truely user-defined window function out of builtin functions, written in C.